 The Treasurer must consult the Minister for Education and Training before declaring you an approved GTO.
-If the Treasurer does declare you an approved GTO, we also arrange for the declaration to be published in the Victorian Government Gazette.
+If the Treasurer does declare you an approved GTO, the declaration will be published in the Victorian Government Gazette.

-What happens once I become declared as an approved GTO?
+What happens once I am declared an approved GTO?

-Once you are declared by the Treasurer to be an approved GTO, any wages paid or payable by you to your new entrant apprentices or trainees are exempt wages and do not need to be included in your monthly payroll tax return.
+Once you are declared an approved GTO, any wages paid or payable by you to your new entrants employed in accordance with the requirements of an approved training scheme are exempt wages and do not need to be included in your monthly payroll tax return.

-- employees who are not new entrant apprentices or trainees where a GTO has separate functions or arms from solely providing subsidised training,
+- Employees who are not new entrants where a GTO has separate functions or arms from solely providing subsidised training.

 As an approved GTO, you must maintain relevant records to substantiate your exemption claim, including: